 Save money with your combined ticket to the Colosseum and the Vatican

-Italians are into everything, and being the Vatican and the Colosseum the two most visited monuments in the city, there is the possibility to purchase a combined ticket for the Vatican and Colosseum with which you will do both visits in one day and be accompanied by an expert guide at all times.
+Italians are into everything, and being the Vatican and the Colosseum the two most visited monuments in the city, there is the possibility to buy a combined ticket for the Vatican and the Colosseum with which you will visit both in one day and you will be accompanied by an expert guide at all times.

 The best thing about this option is that you will save not only money but also time, as you will be able to skip the lines at both the Colosseum and the Vatican.
 Highly recommended!

 So what can I see for free in the Colosseum area?